-We consider it essential to implement comparable efforts in marine sciences through interdisciplinary research combining biology, ecology, and mathematical modeling.
+We consider it essential to implement comparable efforts in marine sciences through interdisciplinary research combining physiology, biochemistry, ecology, and mathematical modeling.
+A key factor here will be the identification and development of new model systems for keystone holobionts that will allow the hypotheses generated by large-scale data sets to be tested in controlled experiments.
 Such approaches will enable the identification of common interaction patterns between organisms within holobionts and nested ecosystems.
 In addition to answering fundamental questions, they will help address the ecological, societal, and ethical issues that arise from attempting to actively manipulate holobionts (e.g., in aquaculture) in order to enhance their resilience and protect them from the impacts of global change (Llewellyn et al. 2014).

 Emerging methodologies to approach the complexity of holobiont partnerships

-As our conceptual understanding on the different levels of the organization of holobionts evolves, so does the need for multidisciplinary approaches and the development of tools and technologies to handle the unprecedented amount of data and their integration into dedicated models.
-Here progress is often fast-paced and provides exciting opportunities to address some of the challenges in holobiont research.
+As our conceptual understanding of the different levels of holobiont organization evolves, so does the need for multidisciplinary approaches and the development of tools and technologies to handle the unprecedented amount of data and their integration into dedicated ecological and evolutionary models.
+Here, progress is often fast-paced and provides exciting opportunities to address some of the challenges in holobiont research.

-Notably, a giant technological stride has been the explosion of affordable ‘–omics’ technologies allowing molecular ecologists to move from metabarcoding (i.e., sequencing of a taxonomic marker) to meta- or single-cell genomics, metatranscriptomics, and metaproteomics, thus advancing our understanding from phylogenetic to functional analyses of the holobiont (Bowers et al. 2017; Meng et al. 2018).
-For instance, metaproteomics combined with stable isotope fingerprinting can help study the metabolism of single species within the holobiont (Kleiner et al. 2018).
+Notably, a giant technological stride has been the explosion of affordable ‘–omics’ technologies allowing molecular ecologists to move from metabarcoding (i.e., sequencing of a taxonomic marker) to metagenomics or single-cell genomics in the case of unicellular hosts, metatranscriptomics, and metaproteomics, thus advancing our understanding from phylogenetic to functional analyses of the holobiont (Bowers et al. 2017; Meng et al. 2018).
+These approaches are equally useful in marine and in terrestrial environments, but the existence of numerous poorly studied lineages in the former make the generation of good annotations and reference databases an additional challenge for marine biologists.
+Metaproteomics combined with stable isotope fingerprinting can help study the metabolism of single species within the holobiont (Kleiner et al. 2018).
 In parallel, meta-metabolomics approaches have advanced over the last decades, and can be used to unravel the chemical interactions between partners.
-One current limitation here is that many compounds are still undescribed in databases and present in low quantities in natural environments, although recent technological advances such as molecular networking and meta-mass shift chemical profiling to identify relatives of known molecules promise significant improvements (Hartmann et al. 2017).
+One current limitation here, especially in marine systems, is that many compounds are still undescribed in databases and are present in low quantities in natural environments, although recent technological advances such as molecular networking and meta-mass shift chemical profiling to identify relatives of known molecules promise significant advancement (Hartmann et al. 2017).